gwenne/dolphie/README.md

 - Include emojis
 - Allow for email sending of the Chat transcript
 - Download chat transcript to a pdf file
+- Include Modal window to explain what the system does for new visitors